Voodoo (Sonny Clark Memorial Quartet album)

-Voodoo is an album by The Sonny Clark Memorial Quartet which was composed of alto saxophonist John Zorn, keyboardist Wayne Horvitz, bassist Ray Drummond and drummer Bobby Previte.
-The album was released in 1986 on Black Saint Records and featured the group’s arrangements of compositions of hard bop pianist Sonny Clark.
+Voodoo is an album by The Sonny Clark Memorial Quartet, which comprised alto saxophonist John Zorn, keyboardist Wayne Horvitz, bassist Ray Drummond and drummer Bobby Previte.
+The album was released in 1986 on Black Saint Records and featured the group’s arrangements of compositions by hard bop pianist Sonny Clark.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4½ stars stating, "This unusual album is an unlikely success...
+The Allmusic review by Scott Yanow awarded the album 4½ stars, stating "This unusual album is an unlikely success...
 Zorn creates fairly boppish solos with occasional hints at more advanced improvising techniques.
 Worth checking out".

 The Rolling Stone review by Steve Futterman said that the album "brings out Zorn's anarchic tendencies...
 Quartet masterminds Zorn and Wayne Horvitz spit fire, never allowing this heartfelt tribute to get too reverential...
 Here Zorn sounds like he's having serious fun".